Slimefun/Slimefun4/.github/CONTRIBUTING.md

 #### Documentation
 Code documentation is also a great way to improve the maintainability of the project.
-Every class and every public method should have a Javadocs tag assigned to it.
+1. Every class and every public method should have a Javadocs section assigned to it.
-Classes should also include an "author" tag to indicate who worked on that class.
+2. Classes should also include an `@author` tag to indicate who worked on that class.
+3. Methods and parameters should be annotated with `@Nullable` or `@Nonnull` to indicate whether or not null values are accepted.

 Feel free to visit our [Javadocs](https://slimefun.github.io/javadocs/Slimefun4/docs/overview-summary.html)